 During the yearly salmon season, when Atlantic and Pacific salmon move upstream to spawn, one of the finest times to see a bear feeding is.
 Some of these salmon will unavoidably be captured and devoured while traveling by Black and Brown Bears, who are familiar with their behaviors.

 Although bears are famous for their ominous growl, they also produce a variety of other vocalizations.
 While a barking bear is obviously agitated or worried, a moaning bear is probably making a light threat.
 A bear may huff during courting or to alert its cubs to impending danger.

 Both growling and roaring are ominous, menacing noises that vehemently declare the bear’s territorial claims.
 On your wildlife vacation, if you’re fortunate enough to see some bear cubs, you might hear them humming, which is likely a sign of satisfaction and sounds similar to a cat purring.

 Dozing Off Like a Bear

 Except for the polar bear, the majority of northern bears hibernate during the colder months.
 In order to survive the chilly, arid season, the Black and Brown will withdraw into its den, a burrow-like shelter, in late October.
 It can go three to eight months without eating or removing waste because its metabolism will decrease and its body temperature will drop.

 A bear experiences a phase of hyperphagia, or binge eating, prior to hibernation in order to build up the body fat reserves that will keep them alive until spring.

 It’s incredible that mothers give birth to their cubs when they are hibernating and care for them until the snow melts.
-In the autumn, only one bear may enter the den, but in the spring, you might only see three.
+In the fall, only one bear might come out of the den, but come April, you might see three or four!